Arya-adesh/Customisation-of-clothing-using-MaskRCNN/README.md

-## Customisation of Clothings using Deep Learning
+## Color Customisation of Clothing using Deep Learning

 The proposed architecture for saree image analysis consists of three main steps: human detection and background removal, removal of body and detection of border, and color changing.
 Here's an overview of how the process works: